If You Find It, They Will Come: Fundless Sponsors, a New Player in Private Equity

 As equity sponsors find it more and more challenging to raise private equity funds, many have chosen to forego the fundraising process altogether and focus on targeting attractive deals.
 Saving valuable time and resources, fundless sponsors are living by the mantra, if you find it (a good investment opportunity), they (the investors) will come.

-Michael Shaw, Co-chair of the firm's Business & Finance group, concentrates his practice in corporate law and heads the Private Equity practice.
+Michael Shaw, Chair of the firm's Business & Finance group, concentrates his practice in corporate law and heads the Private Equity practice.
 Mike represents clients in connection with a broad range of transactions, including mergers and acquisitions, private equity and venture capital financings, business succession planning, strategic alliances and joint ventures.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under applicable rules of professional conduct, this content may be regarded as attorney advertising.